-We’re glad you’re taking the time to learn QuickBooks Online, our best overall pick for small business accounting software.
-We encourage you to follow along in your own QBO account.
-If you don’t already subscribe to QuickBooks Online, click here to sign up for a free 30-day trial.
+Thank you for taking the time to complete this free tutorial for QuickBooks Online, our best overall pick for small business accounting software.
+We hope you will follow along in your own QuickBooks account.
+If you don’t already subscribe to QuickBooks, you can choose from a 30-day free trial or 50% off for three months.

 How to Enter Bank Transactions in QuickBooks Online Manually